 Get in touch with Sales for licensing questions.

 The Compare Analysis feature is available only in projects with Workflow steps.
-It compares two versions of a file in different Workflow steps and analyzes how the two versions differ.
+It compares two versions of a file in different Workflow steps on a segment level and analyzes how the two versions differ.

 Analysis can be run on multiple jobs and can be grouped in two ways: